topicusonderwijs/quickfix-formula/README.md

 # quickfix-formula
-This repository contains state files that are run manually.
+This repository contains state files that are temporarily needed.
-The state files can be run on every node with salt master **edu-foreman.topicusonderwijs.local** or **intern-foreman.edu.codes**.
+The state files can be run on any node with the salt master **edu-foreman.topicusonderwijs.local** or the master **intern-foreman.edu.codes**.

 Getting started:
 1. Create a directory with your name.